-Ogle Mountain Trail is a 5.4 mile lightly trafficked out and back trail located near Detroit, OR that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking and is accessible from May until October.
+Ogle Mountain Trail is a 4.5 mile lightly trafficked out and back trail located near Detroit, OR that features a waterfall and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until October.

 Very steep trail with great views.
-2.7 miles each way.
+Trail is overgrown.

 THE ROAD IS WASHED OUT!!!
 I was really excited to do this hike today 7.2014 and I got about 6mi from the trailhead and the road is completely gone.
 It's about a 100ft was out, impassable.
 Very disappointing to get so close and not be able to hike.
 It might be possible to access it from a gravel logging road about 3/4ths of the way down from the washout.
 But I couldn't make it all the way up that road in my car, and I wasn't sure of the condition of the road or where it went.
 All trails please update!?